SuperOfficeDocs/superoffice-docs/user-guide/en/user/Mailing/Helptopics/form-field-options.md

 **Rating**: A field where customers can rate for instance the service they received, using various rating types (stars, dice, 1-10 scale etc.).

-**Google reCAPTCHA**: The reCAPTCHA feature ("I’m not a robot" check-box) is a free Google service that will ensure that only real users can send in web forms.
+**Google reCAPTCHA**: The [reCAPTCHA feature][1] ("I’m not a robot" check-box) is a free Google service that will ensure that only real users can send in web forms.
 This prevents spam and automated bots from sabotaging your data collection.
-See <a href="https://community.superoffice.com/en/technical/documentation/administration/google-recaptcha/" target="_blank">this article</a> on SuperOffice Community for more information.

 ## View elements